 Think of how you search for information online.
 Do you quickly scan each article to see if it provides the answers you’re looking for?
 Or do you read each article to the end?
 I bet you scan.
-I do.
+I do, lol.

 Typically, you only have seconds before your visitor moves on.
 This is why you need to format your content differently.

-Did you know that your readers are most likely to share content that makes them happy?
+Did you know that your readers are more likely to share content that makes them happy?

 Find a way to give your information a positive angle.
 I know this may be hard if you’re writing a technical piece, but there are ways to be creative.

-- People love stories, so capture their interest by bringing your article to life.
+- Tell Stories: This can capture their interest by bringing your article to life.
 Humanize it by talking about an event relating to your content.

-- Give your reader valuable answers to their questions.
+- KISS (Keep It Simple Stupid): Provide your reader with valuable answers to their questions.
 Don’t fill your article with “words”, for the sake of writing content.
 Your readers don’t have time for “fluff”.
 Get to the point and make it easy to understand.

-The picture, below, shows you the average monthly searches I found for different hotel descriptions in my research tool.
+The picture, below, shows you the average monthly searches I found for different hotel descriptions, in my Jaaxy research tool.

 So instead of trying to embellish our content, simply use the carewords people are searching for, and you will be found quickly and easily.

 You want to use a format that makes sense to your reader.
-Without it, you will bore your reader and they will leave.
+Without it, you’ll bore your reader and they will leave.

 - Start by stating “why” they are there.
 What problem do they need help with?